Insights in your inbox

 Unfortunately, organizations sometimes take an ad-hoc approach to technology stack curation, choosing to pursue flashy features at the expense of the company’s and its employees’ specific needs.
 When technology is not stacked, or integrated with one another, it can become a limiting factor in a company’s processes, stunting growth and costing thousands in financial losses.

-If you’re saddled with building the technology your organization need in order to fun an efficient business, this article describes the value that process and technology stack mapping can bring.
+If you’re saddled with building the technology your organization needs to run an efficient business, this article describes the value that process and technology stack mapping can bring.
 In addition, we explain how to pick tools for an effective technology stack that considers where your single source of truth is and the major considerations that should direct your process.

 What is process and technology stack mapping?